The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341: Discussion

 \subsection{Timescale for two different modes of AGN feedback}

-In this work, we have presented a new galaxy cluster, exhibiting possible quasar-mode feedback, which, combined with four other known QSO-hosting clusters~\citep{2010Russell,2010Siemiginowska,2012OSullivan,2012McDonald}, leads to a sample of five such systems.
-In comparison, the total number of known galaxy clusters exhibiting the kinetic mode is of order $\sim\!100$.
-According to the \textit{Chaotic Cold Accretion} (CCA) model proposed by~\citet{2016Gaspari}, we would expect to see a two-order of magnitude increase in accretion rate, leading to X-ray bright nuclear sources, around one percent of the time.
-This indicates that galaxy clusters with an X-ray bright nucleus should be relatively rare, only one percent of the population.
+In this work, we present a new galaxy cluster exhibiting possible quasar-mode feedback, which, combined with four other known QSO-hosting clusters~\citep{2010Russell,2010Siemiginowska,2012OSullivan,2012McDonald}, leads to a sample of five such systems.
+In comparison, the total number of known galaxy clusters exhibiting the kinetic mode is of order $\sim$100.
+According to the chaotic cold accretion model proposed by~\citet{2016Gaspari}, we can expect to see an increase in accretion rate of two orders of magnitude--which leads to X-ray bright nuclear sources--around 1\% of the time.
+This indicates that galaxy clusters with an X-ray bright nucleus should be relatively rare, only 1\% of the population.
 Currently, this prediction is consistent with the number of quasar-mode galaxy clusters that have been discovered, and no further mechanism is required to explain the existence of these radiatively efficient nuclei.
-As our survey reaches completion, we will be able to provide more evidence to either support or oppose this claim.
+As our survey reaches completion, we will be able to provide more evidence to either support or refute this claim.